-Prefers quiet wooded areas, especially mature loblolly pine and hardwood forests with an open understory.
-Also found in woodlots near farm fields and groves of trees near water.
-Spends a considerable amount of time on the ground, rather than in trees like the common gray squirrel.
+Quiet wooded areas, especially mature loblolly pine and hardwood forests; also found in woodlots near farm fields and groves of trees near water

 Found only in small isolated populations on the Delmarva Peninsula, mostly in Kent, Dorchester, Talbot and Queen Anne’s counties in Maryland.
 Biologists have moved some squirrels to other parts of Delaware, Maryland, Pennsylvania and Virginia to help develop populations there.
 Historic range extended as far north as southern New Jersey and southeastern Pennsylvania.

 The Delmarva fox squirrel has a steel or whitish gray body and a white belly.
 It has short, thick, rounded ears.
 Its full, fluffy tail has black edgings and can grow to 15 inches long.
 The fox squirrel can grow to 30 inches in length and weigh up to three pounds.

 The Delmarva fox squirrel feeds on nuts, seeds and acorns from gum, oak, pine, maple, walnut and hickory trees.
 It will also eat buds, flowers, fruit, fungi, insects and mature green pine cones.

 Humans are major predators that have caused habitat loss through development and logging.
 Red foxes, minks, weasels, raptors, and unleashed dogs and cats are natural predators.
 Raccoons, opossums and rat snakes may prey on young squirrels.

 Delmarva fox squirrels will make a series of barks or chatters, similar to those of an eastern grey squirrel, when alarmed.
 They also make loud chewing sounds when feeding and a series of whines or screams during courtship.